Home | About USIG | What's New | Events

 A. Types of Organizations

-The People's Republic of China (PRC) is a civil law country[1] with three primary forms of nongovernmental, not-for-profit organizations (NPOs):
+The People's Republic of China (PRC) is a civil law country [1] with three legal forms of Social Organizations (SOs), which is the Chinese term for nongovernmental, not-for-profit organizations (NPOs):

-A fourth type of organization, the Public Institution (shiye danwei), is a quasi-government agency, formed by the government and generally staffed with government employees.
-They are discussed in this Note because they frequently receive grants from foreign donors and are subject to some of the same taxes as NPOs.
-[2]
+A fourth type of organization, the Public Institution or Public Service Unit (事业单位,shiye danwei), is a quasi-government agency, generally formed by the government and staffed with government employees.
+Public universities, research institutes, and hospitals fall in this category.
+They are discussed in this Note because they frequently receive grants from foreign donors and are subject to some of the same tax rules as NPOs.
+There are plans to carry out a reform of Public Institutions by privatizing a portion of them and turning them into SOs.

 B. Tax laws

-Income Tax In practice donations, state subsidies, and some other forms of income are tax exempt.
-Contributions to NPOs are deductible from income tax, with limits depending on the type of taxpayer, the type of beneficiary, and the use of the contribution.[3]
+Income Tax: In practice, donations, state subsidies, and some other forms of income are tax exempt.
+According to the Public Welfare Donations Law, contributions to legal NPOs are in theory deductible from income tax, with limits depending on the type of taxpayer, the type of beneficiary, and the use of the contribution.
+[5] In reality, though, there is little familiarity with income tax deductibility for donations among both the tax authorities and donors, a problem that is compounded by the absence of a comprehensive and coherent tax system tailored specifically to NPOs.
+Contributions to informal NPOs, moreover, are not tax deductible.

-Indirect Taxes NPOs that engage in nursing, medical, educational, cultural, or religious activities or activities in which services are performed by the disabled are exempt from the Business Tax on the sale of services.
+Indirect Taxes: NPOs that engage in nursing, medical, educational, cultural, or religious activities or activities in which services are performed by the disabled are exempted from the Business Tax on the sale of services.
+However, informal NPOs that are registered as businesses are required to pay the Business Tax, which currently stands at 5.5 percent.

 The PRC also subjects most goods and services to VAT and imposes customs duties on imports.
 Certain goods are exempt from VAT and customs duties, including goods donated by international organizations as well as goods donated by persons outside China to specified national-level Social Organizations.